CPardi/Doctran/Documentation/source/1.2.2/what-s-new.md

 # What's New

+###What's new in Doctran 1.2.3

+ * Improved error messages.
+ * Fixed bug causing block description heading sections to not be collapsible.
+ * Fixed broken links in procedure argument documentation.

 ###What's new in Doctran 1.2.2

  * The style of the generated documentation has been modified to take advantage of wide screen and high resolution displays.